-Anatomically, "good responders" above 16% have substantially enhanced upright awake minimal axial dimensions, while "poor upright awake axial airway enlargement responders" to a minimal extent below a 16% threshold may also develop some improved airflow based on Poiseuille's laminar flow equation.
+Anatomically, good responders higher than a 16% threshold have substantially enhanced upright awake minimal axial dimensions, whereas poor upright awake axial airway enlargement responders to a minimal extent below a 16% threshold may also experience some improved airflow based on the laminar flow equation.

-Airway volume and minimal axial areas were measured in all upright awake subjects.
-Intra-evaluator reliability evaluation was completed by a selection of three cephalometric variables measured twice, one month apart, on five different cephalometric radiographs.

-The Kappa score was calculated (0.89) for reproducibility and consistency.
+Airway volume and minimal axial areas were measured in all upright awake patients.
+Intraevaluator reliability evaluation was completed by a selection of three cephalometric variables measured twice, 1 month apart, on five different cephalometric radiographs.
+The kappa score was calculated (0.89) for reproducibility and consistency.
 Quantitative and qualitative observations were recorded with respect to modeling the highest values for both specificity and sensitivity.